ijashuzain/y_player/README.md

 - `errorWidget`: The widget to display when there's an error loading the video.
 - `onStateChanged`: Callback function triggered when the player's status changes.
 - `onProgressChanged`: Callback function triggered when the player's progress changes.
+- `onControllerReady`: Callback function triggered when the player controller is ready.
 - `materialProgressColors`: The colors to use for the progress bar on Android.
 - `cupertinoProgressColors`: The colors to use for the progress bar on iOS.